 Q4: Admissions Process: How do I become a UB student?

-Step 1: Complete the Upward Bound Pre-Application and turn it in to your school counselor or mail it in to the Upward Bound Office.
+Step 1: Complete the Upward Bound Application (see your school counselor) and turn it in to your school counselor or mail it in to the Upward Bound Office.

 Step 3: Once all the required documents are completely submitted, the student’s participation and performance will be monitored during the 60-day provisional period.
 If the student successfully completes the 60-day provisional period he/she will be awarded permanent admission into the Program with increased opportunities (ie. off-island events, etc.)